 Here are a few other important distinctions and rules regarding Social Security benefits versus retirement accounts in divorce actions.

 Social Security benefits to the non-contributing spouse will be terminated upon remarriage.
 This is almost never the case with private retirement plans divided by QDRO.
 The benefit may be restored however, if the non-contributing spouse gets divorced.
 There is also a two year waiting period to qualify for the divorce benefits for the non-contributing spouse through Social Security.

-Let me also briefly differentiate between the consideration of social security in property divisions as opposed to support claims such as alimony and child support.
+Please note, there is a difference between the consideration of social security in property divisions as opposed to supporting claims such as alimony and child support.

 The Federal Government no longer prohibits the consideration or even the division of benefits in support cases unlike property division.
 This is very important as it often allows for the use of spousal support payments at least partially make up for the failure to consider social security benefits by seeking alimony based largely on those benefits.